prashanth-up/Content_Bot/README.md

 # Content Generation Bot

-A Content Generation Bot that creates audio-visual content clips of any topic (but we like to clickbait AI/ML) that can be posted on Instagram.
+A Content Generation Bot that creates audio-visual content clips of any topic (but we like to clickbait AI/ML) that can be posted on Social Media.
 The bot uses a lot of API's and services to create a one-minute-long clip with subtitles.
 Honestly, I just coudn't find a job and was considering to become an influencer at this point.

 ## Features